Ken Buck: Healthcare

-He opposes the health care reform laws enacted in 2010.
+Buck opposes the health care reform laws enacted in 2010.
 He instead favors free market-based reforms.
-His campaign website states, "We need to let the market work, make people responsible for their own insurance, and restore Americans' freedom to decide for themselves whether and how much insurance to buy."
+While running for Senate in 2010, Buck's campaign website stated, "We need to let the market work, make people responsible for their own insurance, and restore Americans' freedom to decide for themselves whether and how much insurance to buy."
 He supported a state constitutional amendment that would give rights to unborn fetuses, but then later withdrew his support reportedly after he found out that the measure would have restricted certain fertility and contraception procedures.

 LGBT rights

 Buck supported the U.S. military's "Don't ask, don't tell" policy.
 He said, "I do not support the repeal of don't ask don't tell.
 I think it is a policy that makes a lot of sense."
 Buck believes that being gay is a choice.
 He said, "I think birth has an influence over it, like alcoholism ... but I think that basically you have a choice."
 The Log Cabin Republicans have rebuked him for this comment.
 In 2015, Buck condemned the Supreme Court decision Obergefell v.
 Hodges, which held that same-sex marriage bans violate the constitution.
 On June 19, 2022, Buck voted against The Respect for Marriage Act, a bill that would protect the right to gay marriage at a federal level.

 In 2021 Buck opposed the Equality Act, arguing that the legislation would force doctors to treat LGBT patients despite their religious objections, comparing it to forcing Jewish doctors to treat Nazi patients.

+In 2023 Buck cosponsored the Protection of Women and Girls in Sports Act of 2023, which is a nationwide ban on transgender and intersex girls and women from participating in girls and women's sports.